Frequently Asked Questions

 |Centralis Scholar Award

-- Compete in the Centralis and Honors Scholarship Competition fall 2015.
-Must have a 3.7 HS GPA and a minimum 27 ACT score to compete.
+- Compete in the Centralis and Honors Scholarship Competition fall 2016.
+Must have a 3.7 HS GPA and a minimum 27 ACT score or 2200 SAT score to compete.
 See competition details below.

-- Compete in the Centralis and Honors Scholarship Competition fall 2015.
-Must have a 3.7 HS GPA and a minimum 27 ACT to compete.
+- Compete in the Centralis and Honors Scholarship Competition fall 2016.
+Must have a 3.7 HS GPA and a minimum 27 ACT or 1220 SAT score to compete.
 See competition details below.

 When are the Competition Dates?

 Centralis awards are CMU's premier merit scholarships.
-These exclusive honors are awarded only to students who participate in the Centralis Honors Scholarship Competition.
+These exclusive honors are awarded only to students who participate in one of the two competitions.
 Honorees are accepted into in the prestigious Honors Scholars Program and receive a four-year renewable financial award.
 Centralis Scholar Award:

 Attendees can expect the following: